ytmimi/Graphene-ObjectType-Generator/README.md

 In the example above, only one list item was returned.
 Keep in mind that the ObjectType definition is just a string.
 Each key in the person dictionary became a field of the string representing the PersonType class.
 Also note that the appropriate Graphene Scalar was automatically assigned to each field.

 ##### Lists
 Generating an ObjectType definition from a list is similar.
-You use the `from_list` function passing in the attribute name, a list containing your data, and an optional class name.
+To use the `from_list` function pass in the attribute name, a list containing your data, and an optional class name.
 By default, the class name is 'Query'.
 ```Python
 >>> from objecttype_generator import from_list
 >>> numbers = [1, 2, 3, 4, 5]